noracurcio/ncurcio/README.md

 ### Hello 👋

-My name is Nora Curcio, I am a Web Developer.
+My name is Nora Curcio and I am a Web Developer.
-I have a passion for front end development.
+I have a passion for front end development, specifically Javascript and React.

-I love Javascript and React!
+## Currently I am...

-- ⛰Currently working on building a new website for The Colorado Concierge & an updated portfolio with a blog.
+- ⛰ Working on building a new website for The Colorado Concierge & an updated portfolio with a blog.
-- 🌱 I’m currently learning PHP and Typescript
+- 🌱 Learning PHP and Typescript

-- 💬 Feel free to ask me about any of my projects.
+Feel free to ask me about any of my projects.
-- 📫 Get in contact! : noracurcio@gmail.com
+Get in contact : noracurcio@gmail.com

 Languages -
 Javascript | HTML | CSS